rogargon/myrecommendations/README.md

 # Finished MyRestaurants Application #

 The same has been done for the rest of the features.
 They are available from the [features/](features) folder and have been completely implemented to fulfill the requested functionality, as shown by the fact that all the Behave tests are passing.

+In addition to the source code in this repository, which constitutes the final application implementing all the previous [features/](features), there is an additional [completed](completed.md) document providing an overview of the resulting application.

 Image Field
 ===========